Last Updated on April 30, 2023

 How to get to Eilat

-The cheapest way to get to Eilat from Tel Aviv is taking the Flo Shuttle, a daily door-to-door shuttle service for only $17.
+The cheapest way to get to Eilat from Tel Aviv is taking the a shuttle bus, a daily door-to-door shuttle service for US$40.

 Where to stay in Eilat

 Eilat has accommodation ranging from basic backpackers hostels to 5* resorts (the Dan Hotel).
 I stayed at Soleil Boutique Hotel which I’d recommend.
 Double rooms start at US$99 in the low season, including the amazing breakfast buffet (it will fill you up for the entire day, trust me).
 Arava Hostel is a popular budget choice.

 I highly recommend Pedro and Olla, both places where I had excellent vegetarian food (but both places aren’t vegetarian restaurants – in fact, Pedro’s is a steakhouse).
 CafeCafe also has lots of vegetarian food and good coffee.